Mattress comfort layers - Polyurethane foam

 Polyfoam is chemically similar to memory foam except it doesn't have the added chemicals that make it soften or "melt" under pressure or heat.
 Because of this it will compress and rebound instantly instead of "flow" under pressure and is more resilient than than memory foam.
 It comes in 3 basic grades and beside the issues of durability, the lower grades don't spring back nearly as well (they are less resilient) than the higher grades.
 All the grades can be made in "softer" or "firmer" versions (although the middle grade HD tends to be more commonly available in firmer grades) so "softness" or "firmness" is not an indicator of quality.
 The grade of polyfoam is measured by it's density or weight per cubic foot and by its "support factor" or progressive resistance to compression.

-Regular polyfoam: This is the lowest grade of polyfoam and weighs less than 1.8 lbs per cubic foot (some will also call 1.5 lb HD).
-It is the least expensive and is not generally suitable for use in the comfort layers of a mid to higher priced mattress that has any expectation of lasting a reasonable length of time under regular use.
-1.5 lb foam may be suitable in a lower budget mattress where the durability expectations are lower and in this case the thinner the layers the better.
-Two sided construction would also help with durability as well and would increase the durability of lower density foams if they are flipped regularly.
+Regular or conventional polyfoam: This is the lowest grade of polyfoam and weighs less than 1.5 lbs per cubic foot.
+It is the least expensive grade of polyfoam and is not generally suitable for use in the comfort layers of a mid to higher priced mattress that has any expectation of lasting a reasonable length of time under regular use.
 It is an inexpensive (cheaper) material that can be made to feel very soft though and feels good in thicker layers when you lay on a mattress in a store.
 Because even ultra firm mattresses need something soft on top of the support layers ... and this is often the least expensive way to do it ... you will mostly see this lower grade soft polyfoam to some degree in almost all "national brand" mattresses made by major companies or sold in larger stores.
 It is quite simply not suitable for use in a mattress that is used regularly and carries a mid to high price tag no matter what "story" about other materials may be attached to the mattress itself.
-When mattresses were more commonly 2 sided, at least each side had a chance to rest and didn't break down quite as quickly but with one sided mattresses combined with low or mid grade soft polyfoam in the comfort layers (or worse yet in pillowtops that are thicker) ... you can quickly have depressions in a mattress.
-The lowest grade of conventional polyfoam (1.2 lbs and less) is not even suitable IMO for use in a "throwaway" mattress at the lowest budget level except perhaps in a very thin quilting layer (in the range of an inch or less) where foam softening will have much less effect.
+When mattresses were more commonly 2 sided, at least each side had a chance to rest and didn't break down quite as quickly but with one sided mattresses combined with low or mid grade soft polyfoam in the comfort layers (or worse yet in pillowtops that are thicker) ... you can quickly have depressions in a mattress that uses this material.
+The lowest grade of conventional polyfoam (1.2 lbs and less) is not even suitable IMO for use in a "throwaway" mattress at the lowest budget level.
+The only exception I would make would be a thin quilting layer (in the range of around an inch or so or less) where foam softening will have much less effect and can provide a surface feel over higher quality foams that many people like.

-High Density polyfoam (HD): This is polyfoam that has a density of 1.8 lbs per cubic foot or more.
-It is sometimes difficult to find this in a softer version but it is also commonly used in the comfort layers of a mattress.
-While it will last longer than the regular grade polyfoam, and has better compression qualities, it is only truly suitable for use in a comfort layer when used reasonably (layers that are not too thick) with slightly firmer foam and preferably in a 2 sided construction and using certain construction techniques such as tufting, stretching the foam over the border wires, and using hog rings to attach it to the innerspring.
-When purchased from a local manufacturer who is transparent about the density of the polyfoam and construction methods they use, this grade of polyfoam in slightly firmer versions can be a good comfort layer choice in relatively lower priced mattresses and still provide good durability.
-It can also have good value as a support layer in a low to mid range mattress.
-In very soft versions or when the construction methods do not support durability or are unknown it should not be used at all or at least there should not be an expectation of durability attached to it.
+High Density polyfoam (HD): This is polyfoam that has a density of 1.5 lbs per cubic foot or more although 1.8 lbs is a better guideline and generally considered to be the bottom end of good quality polyfoam.
+It is sometimes difficult to find this in higher densities in a softer version but it is quite commonly used in the comfort layers of a mattress.
+While it will last longer than the lower density conventional polyfoam, and has better compression and performance qualities, it is only truly suitable for use in a comfort layer when used reasonably (layers that are not too thick) with slightly firmer foam and preferably in a 2 sided construction and using construction techniques such as tufting, stretching the foam over the border wires, and using hog rings to attach it to the innerspring.
+The lower end of the scale especially should be used in thinner layers or in a two sided mattress to improve durability and reduce the effect of foam softening.
+When purchased from a local manufacturer who is transparent about the density of the polyfoam and construction methods they use, this grade of polyfoam in slightly firmer versions can be a good comfort layer choice in relatively low to mid priced mattresses and still provide good durability.
+In very thick and soft versions or when the construction methods do not support durability or are unknown it should be used very sparingly or at least there should not be an expectation of good durability attached to it.

 High Resiliency polyfoam (HR): This is the highest grade of polyfoam and weighs 2.5 lbs per cubic foot or more.
 To qualify as HR it must also have a support factor of 2.4 or higher.
 This support factor is an important part of why a HR polyfoam has the qualities it does as it is made with a different chemical formula and has a different cell structure than the two lower grades.
 I would also encourage you to read the section on polyfoam as a support core section as HR polyfoam is one of the most mislabeled materials in a mattress ... both in stores and on the internet.
 Because of its different formulation, it is more durable in all ILD's from very soft to very firm and is suitable for use in any layer of a mattress including comfort layers.
 It is more expensive than the lower grades though so you rarely see soft HR foam in the comfort layers of a mattress except in those made by smaller local and regional manufacturers as it does not have the same profit margin as the lower grades that are sold with a "story" attached.
 Some of the best HR foams come close to latex and are good good quality, have good resilience, and will last for many years.